 2003 was a year of great change and growth for II./JG 1.
 Klaiber officially became the second Gruppenkommandeur in March of that year, and Hartmann retired from the Gruppe due to an increasingly hectic real life.
 Around the same time, 4./JG 1 was converted into an official training squadron for new members entering the Gruppe, and the command first created the position of Training Officer.

 In December 2003, II./JG 1 became involved with the Forgotten Skies (FS) tournament.
 Organized and coordinated by Recon, Forgotten Skies was an unofficial merging of two previous events – Iron Skies (IS) and Forgotten Wars (FW).
 Forgotten Skies based much of its campaign generation on Lowengrin’s DCG, and proved to be a very popular event that would run nonstop until its eventual termination in 2009.

-By March 2004, II./JG 1 commanders began work on their own homegrown tournament, similar to Richthofen’s Flanders In Flames.
+By March 2004, II./JG 1 commanders began work on a homegrown tournament, similar to Richthofen’s Flanders In Flames.
 Originally called “Clash of Eagles”, after the brief JG1-organized Red Baron 3D event, it was finally decided to call it the Clash of Titans Online War.
 The first Clash of Titans, called COT I, was developed by II./JG1_RivRat and II./JG1_vonSchpam.
 It represented a joint effort by the entire Gruppe, and pulled in many of the varied talents of the membership.
-COT I was hosted on the Prokhorovka map, and attempted to be as historically accurate as the game allowed.
-It was run as a “dead-is-dead” style event, and included many of our old Red Baron foes, like the Wing Walkers and the RAF 74.
+COT I was hosted on the Prokhorovka map and attempted to be as historically accurate as the game allowed.
+It was run as a “dead-is-dead” style event and included many of our old Red Baron foes, like the Wing Walkers and the RAF 74.

 Luftwaffe Over the Pacific – 2004